 access to a basic, hygienic toilet.
 Funding from both Co-op water and the brands we sell will make a significant difference to changing this.

-Our part in the GIFFW will mean that we will donate around £2.2million annually to clean water and sanitation projects across the world.
+Our part in the GIFFW means that including our Jan-Jun 2017 donations, Co-op have now donated over £8 million changing the lives of over 1.7 million peope.
 So, when you buy water from Co-op, it’s something to be proud of.

 Our water sales fund water, sanitation and hygiene programmes in countries such as Kenya, Rwanda, Zambia and Malawi with The One Foundation.